 In order to recognize your products, we need to know your products.
 The product feed section covers all details how to submit your product data to us and the specifications for your product or object images.

 The nyris engine can be integrated in your app, website, messenger bots, BI solutions - wherever you want to make your customers happy or optimize your data management process.
-We provide you with code examples how to query our API or ready to go SDKs for iOS and Android.
+We provide you with code examples on how to query our Find API and Regions API and have ready to go SDKs for iOS and Android.

 Thank You & happy coding!